Cloud agnostic cloudSwXtch Install

 NOTE

-Step Two: Install cloudSwXtch
+STEP TWO: Install cloudSwXtch

 In this step, users will execute commands in their VMs to manually install a cloudSwXtch instance.